trovit/reffects/docs/built-in-effects.md

 The data associated to a `"dispatchLater"` effect is **an array of event objects**.

-Each **event** object has two keys: `eventId` and `payload`.
-The value associated with  `eventId` identifies the event and the value associated with `payload` is the payload of the event which is optional and it's an empty object by default.
+The **event** object has two keys: `id` and `payload`.
+The value associated with `id` is a string that identifies the event and the value associated with `payload` is the payload of the event which is optional and it's an empty object by default.
+When the event has no payload it can also be represented by a string which would be its id.

 In the following example the event handler for the `"pageChanged"` event returns an **effects object** that includes a `"dispatchMany"` effect  that describes the dispatch of a sequence of events: